 Innovative toy keeps kids' minds engaged while providing a fun, physical activity.
 Customers reports kids from ages 4 to 7 can use this toy.
 Holds up to 110 lbs.
 Easy to assemble for instant fun in the sand.
 Folds up so it's easy to store.

 May require some replacement pieces for stability.

 These miniature dinosaur figures make for a challenging game to find in the sand.
-Figures are 6-7" long. made from flexible plastic.
+Figures are 6 to 7 inches long.
+Made from flexible plastic.
 Can stand on their own.
 Allows adults and kids to get creative and create real-life excavation experiences.
 Provides hands-on and highly interactive play.